 Lord, in Your mercy, You have afforded some children with disabilities an opportunity to receive the remedial classes and other services through World Vision programs around the world.
-Change leaders’ hearts and laws so they will seek ways to provide learning opportunities for children with disabilities whose families can’t afford school fees or do not have access to a school nearby.
+Change leaders’ hearts so they will seek ways to provide learning opportunities for children with disabilities whose families can’t afford school fees or do not have access to a school nearby.

 Pray for parents and caregivers as they care for children with disabilities.

-More than 80 percent of people with disabilities in developing countries live below the poverty line, according to the European Commission.
+More than 80% of people with disabilities in developing countries live below the poverty line, according to the European Commission.
 Parents, siblings, and sometimes friends or extended family members are the ones committed to caring for children with disabilities.
 World Vision provides training to parents and caregivers to transform attitudes toward children with disabilities.
 This helps them improve their relationships and learn how to nurture their children emotionally and spiritually and find ways for them to participate in society.

 Lord of all, we lift up parents and caregivers of children with disabilities.
 Refresh them.
 Give them strength to press on each day.
 For families living in poverty, lead them to economic opportunities to provide each member with the resources to survive and thrive.

 God has made us what we are, and in our union with Christ Jesus he has created us for a life of good deeds, which he has already prepared for us to do. —Ephesians 2:10 (GNT)